MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/New-CertificateNotificationTask.md

 the past.
 For the notification to be generated both certificates must be present in the store.
 This parameter can only be used with the `Replace` type.

+> [!NOTE]
-Note: The following warning will be displayed when this this parameter set to `False` and there are some certificates in MY store that would have resulted in a notification.
+> The following warning is displayed when this parameter set to `False` and there are some
+> certificates in MY store that would have resulted in a notification.
+>
+> ```Output

- -- `There are certificates in My store that have been replaced in the past.
-You can use the New-CertificateNotification cmdlet with the RunTaskForExistingCerts parameter to generate notifications for those certificates to correct any configuration problems that you may already have on this machine.`
+> There are certificates in My store that have been replaced in the past.
+You can use the
+> New-CertificateNotification cmdlet with the RunTaskForExistingCerts parameter to generate
+> notifications for those certificates to correct any configuration problems that you may already
+> have on this machine.
+> ```

 ```yaml
 Type: System.Management.Automation.SwitchParameter